 What is minimum unit pricing?

 Minimum unit pricing sets a floor price below which a unit of alcohol cannot be sold.
-We are calling for the level to be set initially at 50p, alongside a mechanism to regularly review this price to ensure it remains effective.
-With a 50p minimum unit price, a drink containing 2 units of alcohol cannot be sold for less than £1.
+We are calling for this floor price to be set at 50p initially in England, in line with Scotland, alongside a mechanism to regularly review this price to ensure it remains effective.
+With a 50p minimum unit price, a pint of beer containing 2 units has to be sold for at least £1, and a bottle of wine containing 9 units has to be sold for at least £4.50.

-By setting a floor price, MUP would selectivity raise the price of the cheapest alcohol products which are most responsible for harm, while leaving the price of most drinks, including those served in bars and restaurants, unchanged.
+By setting a minimum price for a unit of alcohol, MUP selectively raises the price of the cheapest, strongest alcohol products which tend to be consumed by those who experience the worst alcohol-related harms.
+At the same time, MUP leaves the price of most drinks, including those served in bars and restaurants, unaffected.

-Minimum unit pricing has been consistently identified as one of the most effective and cost-effective measures to reduce alcohol harm, most recently in a comprehensive review of alcohol polices published by Public Health England in December 2016.
+Minimum unit pricing has been consistently identified as one of the most effective and cost-effective measures to reduce alcohol harm, including in a comprehensive review of alcohol polices published recently by Public Health England.
 There is widespread support among alcohol health experts, health bodies and campaigners for minimum pricing, and the AHA has found majority support for MUP in our public polling.

-What impact would MUP have on alcohol-related harm?
+What is the expected impact of MUP on alcohol-related harm?

-The University of Sheffield has estimated that in the first year alone, a 50p MUP in Scotland would lead to:
+The University of Sheffield has estimated that in the first year alone, MUP set at the 50p level in Scotland will lead to:

 - 60 fewer deaths